amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices/readmes/5APPLICATION_STRUCTURE.md

 ![x](../images/im6.png)

-1. Microservice 1: Currency Exchange Microservice => what is the exchange rate of one currency to another
+1. Microservice 1: (first Spring Boot Application) Currency Exchange Microservice => what is the exchange rate of one currency to another

    - From this microservice we will be exposing a simple URL:

    ![x](../images/im5.png)

-2. Microservice 2: Currency Conversion Microservice => convering 10 USD into INR
+2. Microservice 2: (second Spring Boot Application) Currency Conversion Microservice => convering 10 USD into INR

    - From this microservice we will be exposing a simple URL: